mjalloh256/Phishing-Email-Lab-/README.md

 ## Sandbox analysis/report 3 <br/>

 <img src="https://imgur.com/2UveA2z.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <b> For the last portion of my sandbox analysis on this email I was able to see the threat that would be exposed to a user if they were to click this link.
 The picture above shows this.
 The threat was marked as malicous by ANY.RUN the sandbox tool.
 The data was  from a Suricata IDS.
 The threat was URL shortening.
 The main reason a malicious actor would shorten a URL link would be to hide the exact location a URL would take a user.
-The main reason would be becuase it is a malicous domain that can contain malware, dangerous downloadable files, virius or more. <br
+The main reason would be becuase it is a malicous domain that can contain malware, dangerous downloadable files, virius or more. <br/>

+## Investigation Report

+## Conclusion